Engagement

 Deliberative democracy engagement examples

-We have complied several deliberative democracy engagement examples which include a range of how to guides, along with several stories about how deliberative democracy has transformed participants understanding of democracy, and also strengthened local democracy.
+You will find several deliberative democracy engagement examples here, including a range of how to guides, and several stories about how deliberative democracy has transformed participants understanding of democracy, and also strengthened local democracy.

-The Watercare Citizens' Assembly, Future for Government report and The Southern Initiative provide further examples of deliberative democracy in action, where engagement is paramount in being able to make a real difference, which means also addressing equitablity issues to ensure everyone has the tools to be able to thrive.
+The Watercare Citizens' Assembly, Future for Government report and The Southern Initiative provide further examples of deliberative democracy in action, where engagement is paramount in being able to make a real difference, which also means addressing equitablity issues to ensure everyone has the tools they need to be able to thrive.

-You can download these examples, along with several examples from other Counties here
+You can download these examples, along with several from other countries here

 Effective Engagement with Māori